Tips to plan a gallery wall, including narrowing down artwork choices, how to pick pieces for a cohesive look and how many pieces do use.

 Disclosure: Some of the artwork featured in this post was provided by Minted.
 All opinions, images and love of gorgeous wall art are 100% mine.

-We had this huge blank wall over the couch to fill, and I didn’t want to buy one big piece because we’re not going to have a use for some big wall decor in our Milwaukee house.
-So I decided to (finally) do a gallery wall.
+We had this huge blank wall over the couch to fill, and I decided to (finally!) do a gallery wall.

 First things first.
-If you’re looking for tips on picking wall art for your home, click here to read my tips, then come back here to talk about how to plan a gallery wall.
+If you’re looking for tips on picking wall art, check out that blog post first, then come back here to talk about how to plan a gallery wall.

 Here are a few things that helped me come up with the plan for our gallery wall design: